Given a hypothetical aqueous reactionC → DA solution of 0.078 mol... | Channels for Pearson+

 C → D

 A solution of 0.078 mol C in a total volume of 200 mL was made in a flask.
-The moles of C for every 10 seconds was recorded.
+The moles of C for every 10 minutes were recorded.

-What is the amount in moles of D in the solution for each time recorded in the following data with the assumption that there is only C initially and no molecule of D and that the reaction does not have an intermediate?
+Calculate the average rate in M/s of the disappearance of C in the solution for each time recorded with the assumption that there is only C initially and no molecule of D and that the reaction does not have an intermediate

 Given a hypothetical aqueous reaction